Seahawks have addressed some areas of concern but not all

-t’s time for a little offseason progress report along with a look at what work remains.
+It’s time for a little offseason progress report, along with a look at what work remains.

 As the Seahawks entered the offseason, we identified five areas the team needed to address, rating them in order of perceived urgency.